ItisVenkatesh/pyspark-postgres-docker/README.md

 # pyspark-postgres-docker
 This repository provides a complete setup for running PostgreSQL in a Docker container using docker-compose and accessing its tables using PySpark via JDBC.
-It includes a docker-compose.yml file to spin up a PostgreSQL database and a PySpark script to connect, read, and process data from the database.
+It includes a docker-compose.yml file to spin up a PostgreSQL database with PGAdmin and a PySpark script to connect, read, and process data from the database.

 ## 📌 Features:
-	•	PostgreSQL setup using Docker and docker-compose
+	•	PostgreSQL with PGAdmin setup using Docker and docker-compose
 	•	JDBC connection for PySpark
 	•	Example table creation and data retrieval using PySpark
-	•	Steps to install dependencies and configure the setup
+	•	Steps to install and configure the setup

 ## 🛠️ Tech Stack
 - **ETL Tools**: PySpark
-- **Database**: Postgres
+- **Database**: Postgres with PGAdmin
 - **Language**: Python
 - **Container**: Docker